chongyiming/variational-swaps-perps/README.md

 ## Notes

-- **Past results aren't guaranteed.** Perp funding can turn negative.
-Exit if the spread stops covering the swap rate.
+- **Past results aren't guaranteed.** Perp funding can drop or turn negative.
-- **Wednesday triple charge.** The swap charges triple funding on Wednesday to cover the weekend, even if the position is closed before the weekend.
+- **Wednesday triple charge.** The swap charges triple funding on Wednesday to cover the weekend.
-- **Short swap history.** Swaps launched September 1, 2026, so the swap rate is based on limited data.